- Message from Program Director

 Robert B. Yegge Memorial Research Chair and Professor

-Professor Edward Ziegler is a founder and past president of the Rocky Mountain Land Use Institute.
-He was the inaugural holder of the Robert B. Yegge Memorial Research Chair and is a Professor of Law at the University of Denver Sturm College of law.
+Professor Edward Ziegler is retired from the University of Denver.
+He is a founder and past president of the Rocky Mountain Land Use Institute and he was the inaugural holder of the Robert B. Yegge Memorial Research Chair and a Professor of Law at the Sturm College of law.
 He is a frequent speaker and noted scholar on zoning and urban planning law.
 Professor Ziegler has published in professional journals throughout the United States, Europe, Asia, and Latin America.
 His writings, which include the teaching casebook Land Use Regulation, published by Aspen Co., and the five-volume treatise The Law of Zoning and Planning, by Thomson-West, are widely cited and quoted in land use cases by state appellate courts as well as by the United States Supreme Court.